 8 – Backless and strapless support

 What about if the band is stretched out and the straps have lost their elasticity, but the cups are still a perfect fit and in good shape?
-You can repurpose the cups and sew them into a dress or top to add some support!
-This does work better with moulded or padded cups as they offer a bit more structure than a non-padded cup would on its own, but it’s a relatively simple thing to do.
+You can re-purpose the cups and sew them into a dress or top to add some support!
+This does work better with seamed, foam lined cups as they offer a bit more structure than a non-padded cup would on its own, but it’s a relatively simple thing to do.
 Pop your bra on, and put on your backless or strapless dress or top.
 Use some pins to hold the cups in place, and then carefully take the ensemble off together and use a simple hand stitch to secure the cups of the bra to the garment, taking care not to poke through to the front of the item otherwise the stitches will be seen!
 Once the cups are securely attached, you can chop off the straps and the band and now you can wear that outfit with pride and comfort in knowing that you’re secure and supported!

 9 – Snapped straps

 If one of the straps on your bra has snapped clean in two, you may not need to think about throwing it away just yet!
 A quick fix can be a safety pin or tying the loose ends together – not ideal, but they’ll do in a pinch if you’re out and about.
 The first thing to do would be to try sewing the two ends back together.
 If there’s any fraying, trim off the excess so you’ve got a clean line on either side and stitch the two ends flush back together.
 If you have a sewing machine try using a close together zig zag stitch, but you could also do this by hand with a little patience.
 Just be sure to keep the stitches the same length and go over it a few times to make sure it’s as sturdy as possible!